 27. Be careful when visiting Canada

-Forget the good old days of easy travel between the US and Canada border to say Salam to Niagara Falls and come back with hardly any need for documentation.
+Forget the good old days of easy travel between the U.S. and Canada border.
 Based on our information, we strongly urge that if you can be profiled because of your looks, religion or origin, travel with all relevant documents.
-That means a passport if you are citizen, green card if you are a resident alien and passport with visa if you are in any other capacity.
-Don’t rely on anything else like a birth certificate, etc.
+That means a passport if you are a citizen, a green card if you are a permanent resident, and a passport with your valid U.S. visa if you are in any other immigration category.

 28. Don’t confront while being profiled